ipa-danb/euROBIN_WP1_collection/fhg_pitasc/ipa_documentation.md

 ## The bare minimum of documentation of any robotic project should include:

 TODO

-- [ ] A solution overview
-- [ ] A software and hardware dependencie list of any kind
-- [ ] A how to build, run, and get started section
-- [ ] An Author list with contact infomation
-- [ ] Citations to inspired works and dependencies

 And will make you able to run the solution on a identiacly workcell without prior knowlegde of your solution.
 See it as it will make yourself able to use your solution again in 2 years.

-## The exeptional good documentation also includes:
-- [ ] An indepth solution description
-- [ ] A fully functional virtualised developer environment (Like a docker img etc.)
-- [ ] Is tested by somone external
-- [ ] A how and where to contribute section

 ## Solution overview